Snakebird (video game)

 Snakebird is a 2015 puzzle video game developed by Swedish studio Noumenon Games.
-In the game, the player controls a set of snakebirds which must move around a grid and collect fruit prior to reaching the goal.
+The player controls one or more "snakebirds" which move around a grid and collect fruit prior to reaching the goal.
 Versions have been released for PC, mobile platforms, and Nintendo Switch.
 The sequels Snakebird Primer and Snakebird Complete were released in 2019 and 2023, respectively.

 Snakebird received positive reviews from critics, who described the game as very challenging.
 It has been cited as an influence for later games including the 2019 game Baba Is You.

 Gameplay

 In each of the game's 53 levels, the player controls one or more characters, known as "snakebirds".
 Each is a combination of a snake and a bird, but cannot fly.
 The gameplay consists of moving the snakebirds around a 2D grid, with movement similar to Snake games, except with gravity along the y-axis.
 The objective of each level is to maneuver the snakebirds to a goal while collecting fruit that increases the length of the snakebirds.
 The challenge lies in finding the particular movements required to control the snakebirds in such a way that builds towards reaching the goal.